 DeepGreen's purpose to reduce the environmental footprint of electric car batteries wound up being quite popular with investors.
 In March, the private company announced plans to go public through a merger with Sustainable Opportunities Acquisition Corporation (SOAC).

-Q3 of this year, and the merged company will be known simply as "The Metals Company."
+, and the merged company will be known simply as "The Metals Company."
 Valued at over $3 billion, the deal appears to be a success.
 However, rising opposition made it questionable to many.

 The first concern was with investors.
 The merger will be carried out through what's called a Special Public Acquisition Company (SPAC).
 While it is a popular option for many private companies to go public in a timely manner, these companies are far less regulated.
 The risks to investors in these cases increase.

 However, environmentalists present much larger concerns.
 Many environmental scientists spoke out against the company for mislabeling the

 Currently, environmental scientists are fighting across the globe against the company, as well as deep sea mining in general.
 According to them, the effects of harvesting nodules isn't well understood.
 Unless more studies and tests are conducted, this company could lead to massive environmental destruction.

 While there are currently 22 organizations (including DeepGreen) authorized for deep sea mining, DeepGreen is the only one to go public.
 Because of this, more public attention is on the company to see what will happen next.